 Community-level data can expose resource gaps and needs, helping communities plan for upstream investments —including providing economic supports to ensure a secure and adequate income, stable housing, quality education, child care, and safe outdoor spaces.
 These may be multi-level interventions, benefiting individuals, families, neighborhoods, and the larger community.

-The City of Philadelphia’s Department of Human Services (DHS) found that 93% of reports made to its child protection hotline were being screened out without any need for formal safety service.
+The City of Philadelphia’s Department of Human Services (DHS) found that 93% of reports made to its child protection hotline were ultimately not accepted for ongoing formal safety service.
 The agency analyzed the data to determine why that rate was so high.
 As DHS was examining disproportionate reporting based on race/ethnicity, it found strong associations between reporting rates and poverty, vacant land (a proxy for community disinvestment), and historical redlining.
 The team shared these findings with stakeholder groups throughout the city and brought together partners from the Department of Behavioral Health, Department of Housing, Community Economic Opportunities, Public Health, the school district, and major children’s hospitals to plan next steps.

 “We didn’t stay at the individual level,” explains Allison Thompson, a senior research officer for the department.
-“We asked, ‘What structures do we need to adjust so that we don’t have such high rates of reporting to our hotline for poverty?’
-We applied for and received the Family Supports through Primary Prevention grant through the Children’s Bureau.
+“We asked, ‘What structures do we need to adjust so that we don’t have such high rates of reporting to our hotline for concerns related to poverty stressors?’
+We applied for and received the Family Support through Primary Prevention grant through the Children’s Bureau.
 We are funded to build up an alternative to the DHS hotline — the support line.
-We’re really excited that our study looking at neighborhood-level and structural-level factors led to a solution that changes the structural landscape and creates an alternative to the CPS hotline for families with non-safety wellbeing concerns.”
+We’re really excited that our study looking at neighborhood-level and structural-level factors led to a solution that changes the structural landscape and creates an alternative to the CPS hotline for families with non-safety, wellbeing concerns.”

 In California, Safe & Sound’s Data Playbook for Prevention Action Planning was created to help county leaders and community partners develop effective prevention plans that are informed by data.
 It includes information on selecting a data framework, gathering and analyzing data, and sharing stories and results.